Energy company reviews

 By Sarah Ingrams

-Eon, known as Powergen until 2007, is a wholly owned subsidiary of German company Eon SE.
-It’s the UK’s second-largest electricity generator and owns power stations, wind farms and biomass plants.
+Eon is owned by German company Eon SE.
+It’s one of the UK’s largest electricity generators and owns power stations, wind farms and biomass plants.

-See if Eon will save you money on energy – use Which?
-Switch to find the cheapest gas and electricity.
+See whether Eon will save you money on energy – use Which?
+Switch to compare gas and electricity prices.

 Eon customer score

-The table below shows the breakdown of its score from our latest survey.
+The graphic below shows the breakdown of its score from our latest survey.

-Scroll down to find out what helped Eon inch ahead of its Big Six rivals, including British Gas and Npower, plus how long it took to answer the phone to its customers in our snapshot investigation, what its prices are like and the full Which? verdict on Eon.
+Scroll down to find out how long it took to answer the phone to its customers in our snapshot investigation, what its prices are like and the full Which? verdict on Eon.

 Find out how Eon compares with other energy companies – click to reveal the full results of the best and worst energy companies.